The best of two worlds – a mix of natural and mechanical ventilation.

-Hybrid ventilation solutions, like all other solutions that utilise natural ventilation, are based on the principle of providing healthy indoor climate and comfort, delivered with minimal energy consumption and at minimal cost.
+Hybrid ventilation solutions will use a mixture of both natural and mechanical ventilation, but should utilise the natural ventilation as much as possible, as this is based on the principle of providing healthy indoor climates and comfort, delivered with minimal energy consumption and therefore at minimal cost.